 When he dropped them off later, Lois asked him where he was going, so he answered, "Going to see Eddie.
 What else?"

 It was about an hour later when he turned into the long, oak lined driveway that led into the pastoral grounds of the Heavenly Home for Assisted Living.
-He saw Eddie as soon as he stepped out of the van.
-His brother was sitting in his wheel chair in the middle of group of other wheel chair bound artists.
+He recognized his brother Eddie as soon as he stepped out of the van.
+Eddie was sitting in his wheel chair in the middle of group of other wheel chair bound artists.
 He was the exact opposite of their father.
 Even in his chair, he looked tall and his mother's Irish side stood out more in his face and complexion.
 Eddie was showing his wheel chair bound audience how to paint oak trees, easy to see because he was in front of huge easel with a large canvas with a beautiful sketch of the tree before which they were seated.

-"Member that place Johnnie, the go-karts?"
+"Member that place Johnny, the go-karts?"

 It was Eddie's chance to shake his head sadly, "That poor fool never had a chance?
 It was wrong what his mom did, pure fucking evil?"

-Johnnie answered Eddie by nodding toward the glove box.
+Johnny answered Eddie by nodding toward the glove box.

 "I know.
 And Felix laughed too, and he told Pedro to leave it to him and he would take care of Mom and her little lezzie friend."
 He looked back at his brother, "I made you a promise, Eddie.
 You don't have to worry about me."

 "Never have, brother.
 I always known that I could count on you.
-But I'm sorry about how much shit I've put you through."
+But I'm sorry about how much crazy shit I've put you through."

 "Don't be, Eddie.
-Fate, DNA, or whatever put me into the role.
+Fate or whatever put me into the role.
 We can't pick our parents.
 Neither could they.
 Besides, if I hadn't been fighting with Ma, I'd probably been there instead of you, and we woulda probably switched places.
 Are you sure you wanna go through with this?
 Looks like you got yourself in a sweet set-up back there.
 I mean all things considered."

-"Word was he had her killed too."
+"Word in the joint was he had her killed too."